 Surround yourself with supportive family members, colleagues and friends who you can rely on.
 Avoiding peer pressure can also lower the risk of compromising your journey to sobriety.

 - Addressing pleasant memories of the drug use

 - Recognizing warning signs

 - Not testing the limits of sobriety

 - Developing stress management and coping skills

-Addiction treatment services incorporate integrative and ongoing support activities, such as counseling, support groups and alumni meetings, which help patients stay within a sobriety environment.
+Addiction treatment services incorporate integrative and ongoing support activities, such as counseling, support groups and alumni meetings.
 Actively following your therapist’s tailored toolkit ensures you can maintain sobriety and keep the dark allure of substance use at bay.